 Following the break down of her marriage, the client entered a relationship with another violent male.
 During an attack upon her, she stabbed her boyfriend.
 She ended up in hospital with fractured facial bones.
 He was apparently sentenced to a period of imprisonment.
 She was charged with stabbing him and may not have been represented when she pleaded guilty.
 A conviction was recorded.

-At the committal hearing, the solicitor from the Director of Public Prosecutions considered the appropriateness of a guilty plea to Recklessly Cause Grievous Bodily Harm pursuant to section 35 Crimes Act NSW 1900, which could be dealt with in the Local Court instead of by trial by jury.
+At the committal hearing, the solicitor from the Director of Public Prosecutions considered the appropriateness of a guilty plea to Recklessly Cause Grievous Bodily Harm pursuant to section 35 of the Crimes Act, which could be dealt with in the Local Court instead of by trial by jury.
 The actions of our client were reckless – there was no intention to cause the injury.
-There were potential self defence issues as well as a defence that her actions were not malicious.
-The prosecutor accepted that there was an element of self defence, though the actions which resulted in stabbing the woman amounted to excessive self defence (see R v Lean and Aland (1993) 66 A Crim R 296).
+There were potential self-defence issues as well as a defence that her actions were not malicious.
+The prosecutor accepted that there was an element of self-defence, though the actions which resulted in stabbing the woman amounted to excessive self-defence (see R v Lean and Aland (1993) 66 A Crim R 296).
 It was accepted that there was a substantial degree of provocation from the victim, and that the prior actions of the victim and neighbour during the day justified our client being in fear and taking action which was potentially reasonable, in accordance with the test more fully outlined in R v Katarzynski NSWSC 613.

 The victim had told police that our client leant over the balcony to stab her.
 Our client consented to a DNA test which established that the victim’s blood spatter was found beyond the railing of the unit – consistent with our client’s instructions and at odds with the victim’s version – a version given whilst intoxicated that would no doubt have formed the basis of unreliable evidence.

-WHY YOU NEED EXPERT ADVICE: There is no explanation as to why a bail application was not made previously for this client when represented by another lawyer.
+There is no explanation as to why a bail application was not made previously for this client when represented by another lawyer.
 Issues of mental illness, prior psychiatric reports, claims of self defence and provocation raised in a record of interview were all on hand.
-Instead, she was rotting in prison in an increasingly depressed state for 3 months.
-Serious police charges required the expertise of an accredited specialist in criminal law, or at least someone competent and skilled in criminal defence work.
+Instead, she was rotting in prison in an increasingly depressed state for three months.
+Serious police charges require the expertise of a skilled defence lawyer.